Mandy Kushner,

 |

-Mandy is a Licensed Professional Counselor in Pennsylvania and a Nationally Certified Counselor.
+Meet Mandy, a Licensed Professional Counselor in Pennsylvania (LPC), a Nationally Certified Counselor (NCC) and a Certified Clinical Trauma Professional (CCTP).
 She has a Master’s Degree in Professional Counseling with a minor in School Counseling from Carlow University.
-At LaRoche University, she earned her Bachelor’s Degree in Psychology.
-Additionally, Mandy pursued further training to become a Certified Clinical Trauma Counselor (CCTC) and uses Somatic Therapy to help clients work through unprocessed trauma.
+She also earned her Bachelor’s Degree in Psychology from LaRoche University.

 |